qiulang/vllm-sglang-perf/readme.md

 2. After warm-up, consistency improves dramatically (std dev 0.01s)
 3. Throughput increases slightly after warm-up

-This behavior is actually common in many ML inference systems, including those using JIT compilation or optimization techniques.
+This behavior is common in systems using JIT compilation or optimization techniques.
 The system seems to optimize based on the observed workload patterns.

-In a fair comparison with vLLM (which showed std dev of 0.25s), SGLang's first run is actually quite comparable in terms of consistency.
-However, after warm-up, SGLang pulls significantly ahead.
+In a fair comparison with vLLM (which showed std dev of 0.25s), SGLang's first run is quite comparable in terms of consistency.
+However, after warm-up, SGLang pulls significantly ahead in single-GPU deployments.

 For production deployments, this suggests:

 1. You might want to "prime" SGLang with some initial requests before sending production traffic
-2. The consistency advantage becomes even more pronounced in long-running services
+2. The consistency advantage becomes pronounced in long-running single-GPU services
-3. Both systems show similar cold-start behavior, but SGLang optimizes more effectively over time
+3. Both systems show similar cold-start behavior, but SGLang optimizes more effectively over time on single GPUs

-This makes SGLang particularly well-suited for persistent services rather than serverless or on-demand deployments where cold starts might be frequent.

 ## Limitations and Suggestions